-The pie crust method that I used instead and the one that I still use for the times when I don’t want to take the crustless route is a no roll, never fail, press-in pie crust.
-I briefly mentioned this pie crust when I did a guest post sharing my Cushaw (or Pumpkin) Pecan Pie over at Linda’s (The Gluten-Free Homemaker) for her Squash Fest series.
+The pie crust method that I used instead and the one that I still use for the times when I don’t want to take the crustless route is a gluten-free Never-Fail No-Roll Press-In Pie Crust.
+I briefly mentioned this pie crust when I shared my Cushaw (or Pumpkin) Pecan Pie over at Linda’s (Gluten-Free Homemaker) for her Squash Fest series.
 (By the way, Linda is hosting the Make a Gluten-Free Pie Challenge for her Gluten-Free Wednesdays event his month, so be sure to link up any of your pie or pie crust recipes the next two weeks.)
-The Cushaw Pecan Pie is shown below with its Never-Fail, No-Roll, Press-In Pie Crust.
+The Cushaw Pecan Pie is shown below with its gluten-free Never-Fail No-Roll Press-In Pie Crust.

-Let me tell you more about this Never-Fail, No-Roll, Press-In Pie Crust.
+Let me tell you more about this gluten-free Never-Fail No-Roll Press-In Pie Crust.
 You sift the flour mix and mix most of the ingredients right in your pie plate/pan.
 Then as the directions indicate below, you use your hands to pat and press-in the pie crust right there, as you like.
 Then you fill as usual.
 You can’t mess this pie crust up, no matter how hard you try.
 Seriously.
 Don’t you love it?
 It’s gfe for sure!